ipfs-inactive/blog/content/post/085-announcing-rust-ipfs.md

 providing a bridge from the Rust world.
 Finally, we have David Craven's [rust-ipfs](https://github.com/ipfs-rust/rust-ipfs) foundations, which is the main repo this grant will build upon.

-This devgrant endeavors to take this impressive amount of community work carry the torch across the finish line, _incorporating_ and _including_ the community into its efforts and not forking and/or starting fresh.
+This devgrant endeavors to take this impressive amount of community work and carry the torch across the finish line, _incorporating_ and _including_ the community into its efforts and not forking and/or starting fresh.